 South Korea sent more than 320,000 military personnel to Vietnam — the largest foreign contingent fighting alongside US troops.2 On February 12, 1968, South Korean marines swept through the village of Phong Nhi in central Vietnam.
 According to US military documents and survivor testimony, more than 70 unarmed civilians were killed.
 They were rounded up and shot from close range.
 Survivors stated that the marines faced no meaningful resistance or aggression from the villagers.

-Among the dead: the mother and two siblings of Nguyen Thi Thanh, who was eight years old at the time.
+Among the dead: the mother, two siblings, and a cousin of Nguyen Thi Thanh, who was eight years old at the time.
 Thanh herself was shot in the stomach.
 She spent almost a year in hospital recovering from the wound.2

 On February 7, 2023, the Seoul Central District Court ordered the South Korean government to pay 30 million won ($23,000) to Nguyen Thi Thanh — the first time a South Korean court found the government responsible for mass killings of Vietnamese civilians during the war.2 The court rejected the government's claim that there was insufficient evidence of Korean culpability.
 It dismissed the argument that Vietnamese Communist fighters disguised in South Korean uniforms may have committed the massacre.